bazwilliams/upnp-playlist-service/README.md

 ![Existing Playlist for a DS](https://raw.githubusercontent.com/bazwilliams/upnp-playlist-service/master/docs/playlist-ui-screenshot.png)
 ![Creating Playlist for a DS](https://raw.githubusercontent.com/bazwilliams/upnp-playlist-service/master/docs/playlist-ui-create-screenshot.png)

+*Existing m3u playlists*

+If you want to use an existing m3u playlist, you'll need to have configured both `musicRoot` and `playlistPath` and be running Minimserver on the same machine as the Upnp playlist service.
+You'll need to use Minimserver to load your playlist into your media player which you can then reexport using the playlist service.

+If everything is configured correctly, playlist items for which a file is discovered will be written back into the m3u file as relative path which Minimserver can still serve back up - along with other players which support m3u files.

 ## API

 GET `/api/devices` to see a list of all discovered devices on your network, all wake up schedules will be included under `device.schedules`.
 Each of which will include a link-rel to delete that wake up by sending a DELETE to it.